Green Expenditures and Reporting

 • The associated impact report then provides a transparent overview of the effects of these expenditures on the climate, the environment and nature.

-Naturally, the expenditures allocated in the allocation report each year only represent a portion of the federal government's significantly larger commitment to sustainability, ecology and climate.
+Naturally, the expenditures allocated each year only represent a portion of the federal government's significantly larger commitment to sustainability, ecology and climate.
 However, it is a quality feature of green Federal securities that strict attention is paid to avoiding double counting, and only expenditures that are not part of other green bonds (e.g. from KfW, the EU or federal states) are considered.

 Video: Green Expenditures in the Federal Budget